johanneskasser/hdsemg-select/docs/index.md

 ## Contributing

 Contributions are welcome!
-If you'd like to improve hdsemg-select, please feel free to:
+If you'd like to improve hdsemg-select, please take a look at our [Contributing Guide](contributing.md) for details on how to get started.

-- Submit pull requests
-- Report issues
-- Suggest new features

-Visit our [GitHub repository](https://github.com/johanneskasser/hdsemg-select) to get started.
+> Visit our [GitHub repository](https://github.com/johanneskasser/hdsemg-select) to get started.